 WHA uses a Preferred Drug List and a Three-Tier Copayment Plan, rather than a closed formulary.
-The three tiers are: Tier 1 - Preferred Generic Medications, Tier 2 - Preferred Brand Name Medications and Tier 3 - Non-Preferred Medications.
+The three tiers are: Tier 1 - Preferred Generic Medications, Tier 2 - Preferred Brand Name Medications, Tier 3 - Non-Preferred Medications, and Tier 4 - Specialty Medication.
 Preferred Generic Medications are covered at the lowest Copayment level.
-Preferred Brand Name Medications are provided at the second Copayment level and drugs not listed on the PDL (Non-Preferred) are covered at the third tier Copayment level.
+Preferred Brand Name Medications are provided at the second Copayment level, drugs not listed on the PDL (Non-Preferred) are covered at the third tier Copayment level.
+Specialty Medications are covered at a percentage copayment basis (refer to your Copayment Summary for details).
 There are a small number of drugs, regardless of tier level that may require Prior Authorization to ensure appropriate use based on criteria set by the WHA Pharmacy and Therapeutics (P&T) Committee.
 Please note that a drug's presence on the WHA PDL does not guarantee that the Member's Physician will prescribe the drug.
 Members may request a copy of the PDL by calling one of the numbers listed below or view the document on our web site, westernhealth.com.

 Drugs are evaluated regularly, to determine the additions to and possible deletions from the PDL, and to ensure rational and cost-effective use of pharmaceutical agents, through the P&T Committee, which meets every other month.
-Physicians may request that the P&T Committee consider adding specific Medications to the PDL.
+Physicians may request that the P&T

+Committee consider adding specific Medications to the PDL.
 The Committee reviews all medications for the efficacy, quality, safety, similar alternatives, and cost of the drug in determining the inclusion in the PDL.